Northwestern Wildcats: Women's lacrosse

 Northwestern lacrosse has won the national championship in women's lacrosse five straight times, from 2005 to 2009, and then again in 2011 and 2012, giving them 7 championships in 8 years.
 In 2007, the team joined Maryland as the only other school to three-peat.
 The run started in 2005, when the team enjoyed a perfect season and defeated many long-established east-coast schools after only five years as a varsity sport to capture the school's first national championship since 1941.
 In doing so, it became the westernmost institution to ever win the title.
 Soon after, the team made national news when members appeared in a White House photo with President Bush wearing thong sandals, or flip-flops, dubbed as the "White House flip-flop flap."
 The 2009 season also was an undefeated run.
 In their five consecutive championship seasons, the Wildcats have a 106–3 record.
 The Wildcats are led by head coach Kelly Amonte-Hiller, a role that she's been in since 2002.
-Most recently, the Wildcats won their first ever Big Ten Championship in 2019 and won their first ever Big Ten regular season championship in 2021.
+Most recently, the Wildcats won their first ever Big Ten Championship in 2019, won their first ever Big Ten regular season championship in 2021, and repeated as national champions for an 8th time in 2023.